Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Results and Discussion

 \section{Results and Discussion}

-This section presents the results of our AN study using the VISPR, Market1501, and UCF data sets.
+This section presents the results of our AN study on several public datasets, including VISPR, Market1501, UCF-Crime, and XD-Violence.
 We follow the standard training and test split for all datasets.
 We implement and compare the widely utilized privacy-protection techniques, presented in Table~\ref{tbl:anony_methods}, along with our approaches.
-We discuss their performance and compare them with our adaptive approach using $\alpha_r=1.0$.
-To maintain a fair comparison across methods, we apply the settings utilized in recent studies for baseline comparison of complex visual AN models~\cite{dave2022spact, fioresi2023ted, wu2020privacy, hukkelaas2019deepprivacy, hukkelaas2023deepprivacy2}.
+To maintain a fair comparison across methods, we apply the baseline settings utilized in recent benchmark studies of DL-based AN models~\cite{dave2022spact, fioresi2023ted, wu2020privacy, hukkelaas2019deepprivacy, hukkelaas2023deepprivacy2}.
+We will compare the performance of our approach with recent DL-based AN methods, and their configuration summary is provided in Table~\ref{tbl:dl_benchmark_models} in the Appendix~\ref{sec:results_dl_benchmark}.